VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 {% include image.html src="story-counting-release-created-closed-trends" alt="commutative flow for released app with trends" %}

-We failed to predict user stories count.
+Story counting failed to predict user stories count.
 Imagine a team where developers close stories faster than PO creates them.
 When the team closes all stories, a release doesn’t happen.
 We release the app when all the functionality of MVP is ready.